mdanb/epigenetic_effects_on_mutational_landscape/README.md

 --submit_jobs
 ```

 Once the jobs end, we can then plot results using `plot_top_features.R`.
+Here, we introduce new command line options that are helpful for the parallelized setting.